 Carlos is more than qualified in this respect, having earned a GARP certificate focusing on the financial risks associated with climate change and being a candidate for a Masters degree in Sustainability Leadership at Cambridge University (in addition to his Notre Dame Master of Finance, Chartered Financial Analyst (CFA), and Chartered Analyst in Alternative Investment (CAIA) designations).
 The Carbon Neutral Alpha Program, like the other offering from Sigma Advanced, the Global Advanced Futures and Spread Program, uses relative value trades but also takes directional positions.
 As with any new asset class, it provides specific advantages and disadvantages.

 Carlos points out, “As the carbon market expands rapidly, it creates numerous investment opportunities due to long bias and inefficiencies in this nascent market; capitalizing on these opportunities and generating alpha is possible by analyzing quantitatively and having an understanding of the fundamentals of this market.”
 Performance supports this statement thus far with solid returns and managed drawdowns for a Sharpe ratio over 1.5.
-As an investment consultant, I view programs specifically through the lens of capital appreciation, risk management and fit with an investor’s portfolio.
+As an investment consultant, I view programs specifically through the lens of capital appreciation and risk management and fit with an investor’s portfolio.
 Increasingly, government involvement is part of that evaluation, and it can help or hurt a program.
 The Fed’s zero interest rate policy has reduced volatility in the equity markets considerably, making most futures trading more difficult.
 The carbon market may even the scales a bit as policy drives prices.
 “Big business” agrees and leaves investors with a choice, be on the same side of the trade or fight against them.
 Whether you look for growth in your portfolio or want to help drive sustainability, Sigma Advanced is one to check out.
 You might do well by doing good.

 Photo by Patrick Hendry on Unsplash